InteractiveComputerGraphics/blender-sequence-loader/README.txt

 particle_importer.py: particles importer

-Current status:

-haven't figure out how to import another py file in blender.
-So I copy the content of particles_importer.py to meshio_addon.py.

 Before run it:
-install meshio using blender pip
+install meshio and fileseq using blender pip

 How to run:

-copy all the code from meshio_addon.py to blender script editor and run it.
+copy the blender_script.py to blender script editor, and edit the corresonding file path

 Limitations:
 1. structures of filenames